adlnet/xapi-profiles/xapi-profiles-structure.md

 A Statement Template Rule MUST include one or more of `rule`, `any`, `all`, or `none`.

 When processing a statement for Statement Template Rules, it MUST have normalized contextActivities, with singletons replaced by arrays of length one.

-The syntax of JSONPath is described at http://goessner.net/articles/JsonPath/index.html#e2, except filter and script expressions may not be used.
-The union operator (a comma) may be used inside array or child expressions, so the result is the union on each expression being used separately.
-The legal values in an array or child expression are: strings (child expressions), non-negative integers (array expressions), and the star character `*` representing all children/members.
-Effectively this means the `@` syntax is also illegal.
-TODO: consider allowing limited scripting a la https://github.com/json-path/JsonPath .
-TODO: consider if use cases require allowing a JSONPath expression to be a union of other JSONPath expressions.
+The syntax and behavior of JSONPath is described at http://goessner.net/articles/JsonPath/index.html#e2.
+In addition, the following requirements and clarifications apply:
+* Filter and script expressions MUST NOT be used.
+* The union operator (a comma) may be used inside array or child expressions, so the result is the union on each expression being used separately.
+* The legal values in an array or child expression are: strings (child expressions), non-negative integers (array expressions), the star character `*` representing all children/members, and unions of these as described above.

 ## Patterns